untitaker/quickenv/README.md

 set -o allexport
 eval "$(quickenv vars)"
 set +o allexport

+# Or alternatively, substitute your shell with one where quickenv is loaded
+exec quickenv exec $SHELL

 # Or shim 'bash', so that when you open a subshell, the virtualenv is activated.
 quickenv shim bash